fommil/fpmortals/manuscript/under-review.md

 ### Filter

-It's possible to put `if` statements after a generator to filter values by a predicate
+It is possible to put `if` statements after a generator to filter values by a predicate

 {lang="text"}